- What Is It?

-- Whooping cough (pertussis) is an acute, highly contagious respiratory infection that is caused by the bacterium Bordetella pertussis.
+- Whooping cough (pertussis) is an acute, highly contagious bacterial infection.
+The bacterium Bordetella pertussis causes this respiratory infection.

-- Whooping cough commonly affects infants and young children but can be prevented by immunization with pertussis vaccine.
+- Whooping cough commonly affects infants and young children, but immunization with the pertussis vaccine can prevent the infection.

-- Adults may develop whooping cough as their immunity from childhood vaccines wears off over time.
+- Adults may develop whooping cough as their immunity from vaccines wears off over time.

-- Clinical symptoms occur in three stages; the characteristic bursts of coughing are observed in the second, or paroxysmal, stage.
+- Clinical symptoms occur in three stages; the characteristic bursts of coughing appear in the second, or paroxysmal, stage.

 - Antibiotics can help reduce the severity of the disease when administered early in the course of the disease.

 - Secondary bacterial pneumonia is the most common complication of whooping cough.